chrissy184/SAGML/README.md

 ## Support

-You can ask questions at:
+You can ask questions at

 *	[https://stackoverflow.com](https://stackoverflow.com) by tagging your questions with #pmml, #zmod
 *	You can also post bug reports in [GitHub issues](https://github.com/SoftwareAG/ZMOD/issues)